 - Mechanisms for the provision of accurate, effective, specific, and well-timed feedback

 - Commitment to the professional development of the supervisee

 - Commitment to quality control and over-sight of services provided to clients

 - Consistent oversight and support

-Applicants will be notified on September 20, 2019 via email whether or not they have been selected for the class.
+Applicants will be notified on February 24, 2023, via email whether or not they have been selected for the group.